marcusnolan/restruction/README.md

 ### Future Features
 - Interactive map
-    - In the future I think an interactive map would be perfect for Reconstruction.
+    - In the future, I think an interactive map would be perfect for Reconstruction.
-    - It would feature every single posted item and it's location so you could view what items are near you and then click on them to show the item details.
+    - It would feature every single posted item and its location so you could view what items are near you and then click on them to show the item details.
-    - Althought this feature would not be a neccessity, it would really help the usability of the app.
+    - Although this feature would not be a necessity, it would help the usability of the app.
 - 3D object modelling
-    - When someone inserts the dimensions, I would like a 3d object be created through CAD automation so you could see the size and shape more realistically.
+    - When someone inserts the dimensions, I would like a 3d object to be created through CAD automation so you could see the size and shape more realistically.
     - Also if the item has a previously drown CAD file, that it could be uploaded and have a viewer within the item view.

 <h1 align="center"><img src="./static/images/readme/restruction_preview3.jpeg"/></h1>